AdvancesInCognitiveSystems/acs/_posts/2020-08-04-tuesday-day-2.md

 permalink: /day2/
 ---

 Please note that all times are Pacific Time (GMT-7).
-You can watch the [recorded talks](https://www.youtube.com/watch?v=cISkQ1MaFk4&list=PL-1wKlUbAzGSsSCFlU4XNrZ0dtrPztFkT) and interact with the speakers on highlighted slack channels.
+You can watch the [recorded talks](https://www.youtube.com/watch?v=cISkQ1MaFk4&list=PL-1wKlUbAzGSsSCFlU4XNrZ0dtrPztFkT) for this day.

 7:00 am - 8:00 am, Student Mentoring Session
 ----